JulianGriffin11/Portfolio_Projects/Project 1 - Spotify Symphony/README.md

-# 🎧 **Spotify Symphony: Unveiling the Secrets of the Spotify Algorithm** 🎧
+# 🎧 **Spotify Symphony: Unveiling the Spotify Algorithm Secrets** 🎧

 <img src="../Media/SS_M_Spotify.png" alt="Spotify Banner" width="85%" />

 ---

 ## 🎬 **Introduction**
 Welcome to *Spotify Symphony*!
-This project explores the secrets of the Spotify algorithm by diving deep into the relationship between various song attributes and their Popularity.
-By leveraging both **Excel** and **R** tools, I provide a comprehensive view into a linear regression model to understand how characteristics like **Danceability**, **Tempo**, and **Energy** influence a track’s success.
-This project is a harmonious blend of statistical rigor, data visualization, and analytical methods.
+In this project, I uncover the secrets behind Spotify’s algorithm by exploring how song attributes impact their Popularity.
+Using a mix of **Excel** and **R**, I build a linear regression model to analyze factors like **Danceability**, **Tempo**, and **Energy**, providing valuable insights into what makes a track successful.
+This project blends statistical analysis, data visualization, and practical insights in a fascinating way.

 ---